alexracape/Blokus-Engine/README.md

 Self Play:

+- Integrate saving stats with docker volumes
-- Add capability to record data from training rounds
+- Change buffer to dataloader for training
-- ResNet Backbone for neural network

 Miscelaneous:

+- Docker is way slower than native for some reason
 - Benchmarks for testing performance
 - Is it worth refactoring the way pieces are structured